 AppleMark

 SELECTED WORKS

-Contemporary Noh A trilogy comprising the Noh play Sotoba Komachi, the kyogen The Melon Thief and Journey, a collage based on three works of Samuel Beckett, Waiting for Godot, Endgame and Worstward Ho.
+Contemporary Noh A trilogy comprising the 14 century Noh play Sotoba Komachi, the kyogen The Melon Thief and Journey, a collage based on three works of Samuel Beckett, Waiting for Godot, Endgame and Worstward Ho.

+AppleMark